liferay/sennajs.com/src/pages/docs/gettingStarted/theBuildingblocks.md

 weight: 3
 ---

-# The Building Blocks

 <article id="App">

 ## App

 Think of this as your canvas.
 Everything about your site, namely your surfaces and routes, are contained within in this element.

 </article>

 <article id="Surfaces">

 ## Surfaces

 The basic visual building blocks of your page.
 They are elements like your header, navbar, body, or footer.

 </article>